-The ADAAA renews Congress' commitment to ensuring that all Americans with disabilities are able to participate to the fullest possible extent in all facets of society.
+The ADAAA renews Congress' commitment to ensuring that all Americans with disabilities can fully participate in all facets of society.
 By broadening the definition of disability in the ADA, the ADAAA provides protection for persons previously excluded by Supreme Court cases.
 Future cases under the ADA will focus less on the threshold question of whether a person is disabled, and will focus more on whether discrimination occurred, including whether an accommodation or modification was unjustly denied.